 The joint venture of Arge Östu-Stettin and HOCHTIEF Construction was awarded a €5.9m ($7.40m) contract for the railway infrastructure.
 The scope of the contract includes construction of truncated east station, provisional east railway yard with a storage capacity of 3,320m and a bypass track.

 Liebherr Group was awarded the contract to provide nine Liebherr 280 EC-H 12 Litronic tower cranes for the construction of the station building.

 Zechner & Zechner ZT were the architects for the new Austrian Federal Railways headquarters building.

 The diamond-shaped roof of the station was installed by UNGER Steel.

 Facilities at Vienna's new railway station

-The new railway station will have 16 tracks and 15 platforms, including five roofed platforms and ten platform edges.
-The width of the platform will be 12.1m.
-The station will have about 100 shops and restaurants.
+The new railway station has 16 tracks and 15 platforms, including five roofed platforms and ten platform edges.
+The width of the platform is 12.1m.
+The station has 100 shops and restaurants.

-The passenger facilities will include escalators and elevators, train information displays and waiting rooms.
-There will be a parking garage below the station, with more than 600 car parking spaces.
+The passenger facilities include escalators and elevators, train information displays and waiting rooms.
+There is a parking garage below the station, with more than 600 spaces.